 Overview

-Myanmar Petroleum Exploration & Production Co., Ltd. (MPEP), a sister company of MPRL E&P, is a member of a joint venture also comprising Eni Myanmar operating onshore block RSF-5.
+Myanmar Petroleum Exploration & Production Co., Ltd. (MPEP),was a sister company of MPRL E&P, was a member of a joint venture also comprising Eni Myanmar operating onshore block RSF-5.

 Following Eni Myanmar’s withdrawal from Block RSF-5, MPEP has assumed the operatorship of the block.